Sung Neung Kyung on Reading Newspapers and Botched Art

 Performance view: Sung Neung Kyung, Reading Newspapers, Seoul Art Night (6 September 2023).
 Organised by Gallery Hyundai, Seoul.
 Courtesy the artist and Gallery Hyundai.
 Photo: studio idea & jw studio.

-Almost 80, Sung Neung Kyung is receiving global art world attention for his radical practice, having spent decades using photography, installation, and performance to create what he refers to as 'botched art'.
+Almost 80, Sung Neung Kyung is receiving sustained international attention for a quietly radical practice that has, for decades, used photography, installation, and performance to pursue what he calls ‘botched art’.

-As part of the Guggenheim's public programme, on 17 and 18 November 2023, Sung will perform Reading Newspapers (1976) in New York.
-This performance follows an ambitious iteration of the work presented in Seoul this past September involving over 100 people.
+As part of the Guggenheim’s public programme, on 17 and 18 November 2023, Sung will stage Reading Newspapers (1976) in New York, following an ambitious iteration of the work presented in Seoul this past September that involved more than 100 participants.

 Exhibition view: Group exhibition, Only the Young: Experimental Art in Korea, 1960s–1970s, Solomon R. Guggenheim Museum, New York (1 September 2023–7 January 2024). © Solomon R. Guggenheim Foundation.
 Photo: Ariel Ione Williams.

-With the support of Gallery Hyundai, the artist had sought 100 non-Korean participants for a performance of Reading Newspapers, asking each participant to bring a paper, ideally from their home country.
-While some of those participating in Sung's performance were in Seoul for the art fairs Frieze and Kiaf, many were international students who had responded to a callout to Korea University and Sungkyunkwan University.
-As a participant, I hung somewhere in the age balance between the 20-something students and the artist, easily recognisable with his long ponytail and goatee.
+With the support of Gallery Hyundai, the artist sought 100 non-Korean participants for Reading Newspapers, asking each to bring a paper, ideally from their home country.
+While some took part while in Seoul for the art fairs Frieze and Kiaf, many were international students who responded to an open call circulated at Korea University and Sungkyunkwan University.
+Hovering somewhere between the 20-something students and the artist—easily recognisable with his long ponytail and goatee—I joined the line-up.

 Performance view: Sung Neung Kyung, Reading Newspapers, Seoul Art Night (6 September 2023).
 Organised by Gallery Hyundai, Seoul.